AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/use-cif-pickers.md

 The category picker field supports the following optional properties:

 - selectionId(id, uid, path, idAndUrlPath, uidAndUrlPath) - allows to choose the category attribute to be returned by the picker (default = id).
-The idAndUrlPath & uidAndUrlPath are special options that will store the category id/uid and Magento's url_path separated by a | character like for example 1|men/tops.
+The idAndUrlPath & uidAndUrlPath are special options that store the category id/uid and url_path separated by a | character like for example 1|men/tops.
-- multiple (true, false) - allows to select one or multiple categories (default = false)
+- multiple (true, false) - enable the selection of one or multiple categories (default = false)

-Additionally, standard diaglog field properties like `name`, `fieldLabel` or `fieldDescription` are supported as well.
+Also, standard diaglog field properties like `name`, `fieldLabel`, or `fieldDescription` are supported as well.

-Same like the `cifproductfield` component the `cifcategoryfield` component also requires the cif.shell.picker clientlib.
+Same as the `cifproductfield` component the `cifcategoryfield` component also requires the cif.shell.picker clientlib.
 To add a clientlib to a dialog, you can use the `extraClientlibs` property.
 See [Customizing Dialogs](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/customizing.html?lang=en#customizing-dialogs) of the AEM Core Components documentation.

 A full working example of the `cifcategoryfield` can be found in the [CIF Core Components](https://github.com/adobe/aem-core-cif-components/blob/master/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/_cq_dialog/.content.xml) project.